zakilur/helm-charts/docs/Deploy with K3d.md

   - `make delete` will preform an uninstall but will also purge pvc and pods typically spared by helm.
 Leaves secrets/credentials.
 - To template Grey Matter `make template`
   - Templating sub charts can be accomplished with `make template-<chart-name>` ex: `helm template-fabric`

+### Troubleshooting

+If pods are being `Evicted` then check events by running `kubectl get events --sort-by=.metadata.creationTimestamp`.
+If you see pods failing due to `disk pressure` then you need to increase the amount of disk allocated to Docker.
+Go to Docker > Preferences > Resources, and increase the disk image size to 65 GB (sufficient at time of this writing).